(325 ILCS 20/12)

 (c) The opportunity for parents and a guardian to

-examine and receive copies of records relating to assessment, screening, eligibility determinations, and the development and implementation of the Individualized Family Service Plan.
+examine and receive copies of records relating to evaluations and assessments, screening, eligibility determinations, and the development and implementation of the Individualized Family Service Plan provision of early intervention services, individual complaints involving the child, or any part of the child's early intervention record.

 (d) Procedures to protect the rights of the eligible

-infant or toddler whenever the parents or guardians of the child are not known or unavailable or the child is a ward of the State, including the assignment of an individual (who shall not be an employee of the State agency or local agency providing services) to act as a surrogate for the parents or guardian.
+infant or toddler whenever the parents or guardians of the child are not known or unavailable or the child is a youth in care as defined in Section 4d of the Children and Family Services Act, including the assignment of an individual (who shall not be an employee of the State agency or local agency providing services) to act as a surrogate for the parents or guardian.
+The regional intake entity must make reasonable efforts to ensure the assignment of a surrogate parent not more than 30 days after a public agency determines that the child needs a surrogate parent.

 (e) Timely written prior notice to the parents or